uybinh/The_odin_project_Q-A/html_and_css/forms-for-collecting-data.md

 * Why are forms probably the most important part of your site?
-  > forms are assential pasts o the internet
+  > forms are essential pasts o the internal
   > they provide a way for websites to capture information from users and to process requests
   > Forms play a large role in how users interact with, provide information to, and take action on websites.